340th Flying Training Group: Replacement of strategic wing

-The 340th was reassigned to Bergstrom without personnel or equipment in September 1963, where it assumed the aircraft, personnel and equipment of the discontinued 4130th SW.
+The 340th was reassigned to Bergstrom without personnel or equipment in September 1963, where it assumed the aircraft, personnel and equipment of the discontinued 4130th Wing.
+(Note: The 340th Wing continued, through temporary bestowal, the history, and honors of the World War II 340th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4130th.
+This temporary bestowal ended in January 1982, when the wing and group were consolidated into a single unit.)
 The 486th Bombardment Squadron, one of the 340th's World War II historical squadrons, replaced the 335th Bombardment Squadron.
 The 859th Medical Group, 50th Munitions Maintenance Squadron and the 910th Air Refueling Squadron were reassigned to the 340th.
 The 4130th's support group and maintenance and security squadrons were replaced by ones with the 340th numerical designation of the wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

 The wing continued SAC global strategic bombardment training and air refueling operations.
 Beginning in 1965, the Air Force decided to convert most of its B-52Ds to conventional warfare capability for service in Southeast Asia.
 Foremost among the changes needed was to give the B-52D the ability to carry a significantly larger load of conventional bombs.
 This led to the Big Belly project which was begun in December 1965.

 By 1966, Intercontinental ballistic missiles had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
 In addition, funds were also needed to cover the costs of combat operations in Indochina.
 The 340th Bombardment Wing was inactivated on 2 October 1966 and its aircraft were reassigned to other SAC units.

 In connection with the wing's inactivation, Bergstrom was returned to TAC, which closed James Connally Air Force Base in Waco, Texas and moved the headquarters of Twelfth Air Force to Bergstrom and activated the 75th Tactical Reconnaissance Wing as the new host organization at the base.